satyamy846/capstone_back-end/README.md

 ## Abstract
 1. It helps every students to to keep them consistent and improve their learnings through mock quizzess available in portal
-2. It allow teacher to perform CRUD operations.
+2. It allows teachers to perform CRUD operations.

 ## Features
 1. Unauthorized user cannot access anyone's account.